PLAN YOUR VISIT

 Is there a cloakroom?
 We do not have a cloakroom on site.
 Please try to avoid bringing bulky coats and bags to the museum where possible.
 Single use bags are available on request for storing coats and wet umbrellas.
 Please take the bag with you on departure, and if necessary dispose of the bag in the bins opposite, in Russell Square.

 What additional hygiene measures are you taking in the shop?
-We are asking all visitors to sanitise their hands on arrival and regularly throughout their visit, and to keep handling of shop products to a minimum.
+Hand sanitiser is available for all visitors on entry to the shop.
 Any items tried on (jewellery and other accessories) which are not purchased will be taken off display and quarantined for a minimum of 72 hours.
 There will be a self-service area for wrapping and packing purchases.
 Receipts can be emailed, or printed on request.

 Are you able to touch and look inside the furniture?
-Unfortunately we are no longer able to offer this opportunity, or guided tours, due to social distancing and Covid-19 hygiene measures.
+Unfortunately we are no longer able to offer this opportunity due to Covid-19 hygiene measures.
 Some of the pieces with particularly detailed interiors will be left open so that visitors are able to see inside and our volunteers will be happy to provide information and answer questions from the welcome desk on arrival and at the end of your visit.